alee2602/alee2602/README.md

 ### Hi there, I'm Mónica 👋

-⚡ I'm a fourth -year Computer Science student at Universidad del Valle de Guatemala
+⚡ I'm a fourth-year Computer Science student at Universidad del Valle de Guatemala

 🌱 I am quite self-disciplined and always eager to learn!
-Currently, I am learning about mobile and web development.
+Currently, I am learning about data mining asn AI.

-🔭 At the moment, my area of interest is data analysis.
+🔭 At the moment, my area of interest is data science.

 🎹 I like music a lot.
 I feel it describes, to a large extent, who I am as a person.
 I listen to a bit of everything, but my favorite genre is pop.